 SELECT TO_CHAR('2023-09-07'::DATE, 'DD-MON-YYYY');

-The string ‘2023-09-07’ is converted to date value using type cast operator ::DATE.
-If you want to know how to cast string or number into different data types in PostgreSQL, then refer to this tutorial Postgresql cast int + Examples
+The string ‘2023-09-07’ is converted to a date value using the type cast operator::DATE.
+If you want to know how to cast a string or a number into different data types in PostgreSQL, then refer to this tutorial, PostgreSQL Cast Int + Examples.

-If you want to present the given date in a more understandable format, maybe you want to include the full-day name with the date ‘2023-09-07’.
+If you want to present the given date in a more understandable format, consider including the full-day name with the date ‘2023-09-07’.
 Use the below query.

 SELECT TO_CHAR('2023-09-07'::DATE, 'Day, DD Month YYYY');

-Suppose you work at an e-commerce platform and you have been given a task to generate monthly sales reports.
-Company management wants you to present the sales reports containing the date in a detailed format means it should contain the day of the week too.
+Suppose you work at an e-commerce platform, and you have been given a task to generate monthly sales reports.
+Company management wants you to present the sales reports in a detailed format, which means it should include the day of the week as well.

 The sales table is given below.

-Use the below query to generate the sales reports with detailed date format.
+Use the query below to generate sales reports with a detailed date format.

 SELECT